-Misery for millions as Network Rail memo leak predicts more cancellations and delays
+Misery for millions as Network Rail leak predicts more cancellations and delays

 “Routine inspections and maintenance exist for a reason,” he said.
 “Any moves to reduce or remove the need to inspect or replace assets can only head towards failure, which ultimately leads to injuries and loss of life.”

-Asked to comment on the presentation, a Network Rail spokesperson said “the headwinds of inflation and constraints in public spending” were affecting what it could achieve.
-The organisation said it is doing what it could given the level of funding available.
+Asked to comment on the presentation, a Network Rail spokesperson said that “the headwinds of inflation and constraints in public spending” are affecting what it is able to achieve, and that the organisation is doing what it can given the level of funding available.

-They added that Network Rail’s strategic business plan - which sets out the company’s investment plans for the next five years - would be published soon.
-It will be looked over by the regulator the Office for Rail and Road (ORR) before being finalised.
+They added that Network Rail’s strategic business plan – which sets out the company’s investment plans for the next five years – would be published soon.
+It will be looked over by the regulator, the Office of Rail and Road, before being finalised.

 Asked about the funding shortfall, the Department for Transport said it would not comment on leaks.
-A spokesperson added: “We have pledged a record £44.1 billion for Network Rail as part of our commitment to maintain vital infrastructure and run a safe and reliable railway.”
+A spokesperson added: “We have pledged a record £44.1bn for Network Rail as part of our commitment to maintain vital infrastructure and run a safe and reliable railway.”

 Join our commenting forum